 Borderlands 2 solidified the looter shooter genre as we know it today.
 Gearbox’s over-the-top comedic first-person shooter serves as a benchmark in the evolution of the genre, offering hundreds of hours of fun for squads of up to four friends as they explore Pandora and all its post-apocalyptic wonders.

-Although the dialogue hasn’t particularly aged well, the game’s unique cel-shaded art style still holds up in 2019 and has recently been updated to support 4K graphics.
-And even though the original Borderlands wasn’t too shabby, we prefer Borderlands 2 simply because it has more environment variety in addition to a plethora of quality of life improvements.
+Although the dialogue hasn’t particularly aged well, the game’s unique cel-shaded art style still holds up in 2020 and has recently been updated to support 4K graphics.
+And even though the original Borderlands wasn’t too shabby, we prefer Borderlands 2 simply because it has more environment variables in addition to a plethora of quality of life improvements.

-The Destiny franchise has been under a lot of scrutiny over the course of its two games, with multiple controversies regarding its RNG-heavy loot system as well as its consistent lack of endgame content.
+The Destiny franchise has been under a lot of scrutiny throughout its two games, with multiple controversies regarding its RNG-heavy loot system as well as its consistent lack of endgame content.
 And even though Destiny 2 launched with many of the same issues as the first, Bungie has spent a lot of time listening to fans and making improvements to the game.

 This is evident with the most recent Forsaken expansion, which added a bunch of new story-based content as well as refinements to gameplay based on player feedback.
 Now that Bungie fully owns the Destiny license, we’re hoping the series is back on track and they’ll continue to listen to their dedicated playerbase.